turingschool/career-development-curriculum/module_two/feedback_ii.md

 * How do you feel about these alternatives?
 * Would you say anything different to try to realign intent and impact more?

+### Taking it in as the Receiver
+Let's go back to the example from earlier about the feedback giver's position being that "don't merge your own PR."
+As the receiver of this feedback, you also have a position -- you didn't have time to wait for a code review because your next feature depended on this one and